 Balance transfer credit card warning

 Whenever the Bank of England raises interest rates, the cost of borrowing also goes up.
 Each time borrowing costs rise, 0% cards become less profitable for lenders.
-So, if you do have debt on a credit card, it's probably better to act sooner rather than later.
+So, in a rising rate environment, there may be fewer balance transfer offers in the market, and they may be less attractive.

 How can a balance transfer credit card cut what you owe?